jlangch/venice/doc/readme/repl-restart.md

 Reload the Venice context without restarting the REPL.

 Reloading will remove all loaded modules and global vars created since the start of the REPL.
+The result is a pristine REPL Venice context.

 ``` text
 venice> !reload